Play around with the Chaos game in 3D!

 Show advanced

-• write() function Write text to the page.
+• write() Write text to the page.
 Example: write("currentPoint:", currentPoint)

-• Technique: saving data for the next iteration Variables set in one iteration are available in subsequent iterations.
+• Saving data for the next iteration Variables set in one iteration are available in subsequent iterations.
 See "Avoid previous target" in the advanced examples, below.

 Advanced example - Avoid previous target: